 This course evaluates the healthcare delivery system in the U.S. and the impact initiatives have on healthcare quality, cost and access.
 Students will become familiar with the costs involved, tiered services, preventative healthcare, trends in healthcare utilization, and the role of major providers and payers.

-This course introduces the terminology, critical issues and current debates in the field of evaluation, independent of specific disciplines.
-It also covers the design of monitoring and evaluation plans and of logical models.
+This course introduces the terminology, critical issues, and current debates in the field of evaluation, independent of specific disciplines.
+Students begin to gain the skills necessary to design monitoring and evaluation plans that reflect varying circumstances and parameters.
+Students learn how to develop logical frameworks, or logframes—one of the major documents that donors and implementers use to monitor and evaluate projects.

 Learn the principles of managing a sports organization and gain a broad overview of the sports business marketplace, including the financial and accounting acumen necessary for success.
 Students will be introduced to various types of sports organizations and to topics such as fiscal and budgetary control, ownership, and day-to-day operations, as well as learning the techniques, tools, theories and attributes required in sports leadership and management.